 This is a beautiful state to be in.
 But it cannot last a lifetime.
 When it ends, you need to eat, sleep and recover.
 Recovery and time allocated to it, are vital for anyone who counts or depends on their high performance.
 You can be an athlete, businessman, artist, or scientist.
 We all experienced that state of flow.
 Coming out of it, you need to find your feet again and relax into reality.

 I often remember when I was on the trapeze daily, sometimes coming down to the ground, the risk of a fall or stumbling down a stair was much more significant after the training.
 In the air, I was focused, in a state of high concentration, aspiring for the best execution.

 It’s the same with everything you do mentally and physically.
-Hopefully, most of what you do is a good combination of the two.
-The energy invested and required for high performance on all levels is demanding, so recovery should be an essential part of your plan and strategy for achieving your goals.
+Hopefully, most of what you do is a good combination of your mental and physical.
+The energy invested and required for optimal performance on all levels is demanding, so recovery should be an essential part of your plan and strategy to achieve your goals.